SneakyPeet/EasyEventSourcing/ReadMe.md

 This is a transport class holding a stream id and the related events.

 ##Event Handlers
 The role of Event Handlers are described above.
 See the domain implementation details for more spesific use cases.

+In EasyEventStore I chose to just call the EventDispatcher directly when saving events in the in-memory EventStore.
+In real world applications we might defer this to some other mechanism, making our system eventually consistent.

+#EventDispatcher and EventHandlerFactory
+These work similarly to the CommandDispatcher and CommandHandlerFactory, however an event can have 0 to many handlers as opposed to only one handler for a command.

 ##Testing
 Messages can be seen as contract between the application and the outside world.
 A kind of interface.
 Using this concept, the entire write system can be modeled as `f(events,command) => event(s)`.
 This can be leveraged to achieve the following: